dart-lang/language/working/base-interface-final/feature-specification.md

 A key invariant you get by preventing a type from being implemented is that it becomes safe to access private members defined on that type without risking a runtime exception.
-You are ensured that any instance of the type is an instance of a type from your library that inclines all of its private members.
+You are ensured that any instance of the type is an instance of a type from your library that includes all of its private members.

 This invariant is still preserved if we allow you to implement the type from within the same library.
 When you implement a type inside its library, the